amisternlicht/InvalidOpcodeInterruptHandler/README.md

 # InvalidOpcodeInterruptHandler
-a linux kernel module which implements a invalid opcode handler instead of the default
+a linux kernel module which implements a invalid opcode handler replacing the default